G:link Light Rail QLD

-The Gold Coast light rail G:link is the newest light rail in Australia and the first in a greenfield site.
-It runs the spine of the famous Australian holiday destination coastline.
+The Gold Coast light rail G:link runs the spine of the famous Australian holiday destination coastline.
 It is also the first piece of public transport infrastructure in Australia with funding contributions from three levels of Government.
 As well as offering a transport solution for the traffic-congested tourist strip, the light rail has laid the foundations for urban growth and renewal on the Gold Coast.

-Since beginning operations in July 2014, G:link’s original 13km network has performed highly with results of 97% punctuality and 88% customer satisfaction in 2017.
-22,000 trips are made on G:link every day which equates to 660,000 passengers every month.
+Since beginning operations in July 2014, G:link’s network has performed highly with results of 97% punctuality and 89% customer satisfaction in 2019.
+31,000 trips are made on G:link every day which equates to 930,000 passengers every month.
 The Gold Coast has seen a 31.8% increase in patronage across bus and tram services, providing a significant boost to the region’s social and economic development.

 Gold Coast light rail is an 18-year Public-Private Partnership between the Queensland Government and GoldlinQ Pty Ltd, including operations and maintenance contractor Keolis Downer Gold Coast